-J. We request the Department of Defense use existing world class facilities, infrastructure and workforce readily available in Alaska before expanding to other locations.
+J. We request the Department of Defense use existing world-class facilities, infrastructure, and workforce readily available in Alaska before expanding to other locations.

 VII.
 CONSTITUTIONAL RIGHTS

-A. The right to life, liberty, and property is bestowed by our Creator and every human being deserves protection under the law from the moment of conception until natural death.
+A. The right to life, liberty, and property is bestowed by our Creator.
+Every human being deserves protection under the law from the moment of conception until natural death.
 We support the right of due process before any execution or incarceration of U. S. citizens.

 B. The Second Amendment to the U.S. Constitution guarantees the right of the people to keep and bear arms.
 The Alaska Constitution does the same, underscoring this as an individual right.
-We oppose Federal, State, and local laws that infringe upon this right for law-abiding citizens, including registration or licensing of firearms or firearm owners.
+We oppose federal, State, and local laws that infringe upon this right for law-abiding citizens, including registration or licensing of firearms or firearm owners.

-D. We support and defend equal access to development and utilization of natural resources for the maximum benefit of all Alaskans, as guaranteed in Alaska's Constitution.
+D. We support and defend equal access to development and utilization of natural resources for the maximum benefit of all Alaskans, as guaranteed in Alaska's constitution.

-G. We support the right of Alaska’s citizens to own subsurface mineral rights.
+H. We support the right of Alaska’s citizens to own subsurface mineral rights.